 And then, when the ship’s Human Resources Manager, a very kind British fellow I had worked with, suddenly appeared and with a wide smile across his own face began trying to convince me to return to ship life, I must admit that I found myself feeling quite homesick.

 Forget about the money, forget about the travel that such a life offers.
 I stood there homesick for the community that exists on board cruise ships, a community where crew members from over 80 nationalities work and live together, sharing experiences that nobody else can begin to understand, all inside of a multi-cultural floating world unlike any other that exists on the planet.
-Sure, I could work on a yacht or volunteer my services on bayliner boats around the world, but working on board these mega-ships is what has always appealed to be the most.
+Sure, I could work on a yacht or volunteer my services on bayliner boats (such as those by Boat Quest) around the world, but working on board these mega-ships is what has always appealed to be the most.

 I feel homesick even writing about it now.